 NX means that the lymph nodes cannot be assessed (for example, if they were previously removed)

 N0 – No cancer cells found in any nearby nodes

 Isolated tumour cells (ITCs) are small clusters of cancer cells less than 0.2 mm across, or a single tumour cell, or a cluster of fewer than 200 cells in one area of a lymph node.
 Lymph nodes containing only isolated tumour cells are not counted as positive lymph nodes

-N1 – Cancer cells are in the upper levels of lymph nodes in the armpit but the nodes are not stuck to surrounding tissues
+N1 – Cancer cells are in the lymph nodes in the armpit but the nodes are not stuck to surrounding tissues

 pN1mi – One or more lymph nodes contain areas of cancer cells called micrometastases that are larger than 0.2mm or contain more than 200 cancer cells but are less than 2mm

 - N2a – there are cancer cells in the lymph nodes in the armpit, which are stuck to each other and to other structures

 - N2b – there are cancer cells in the lymph nodes behind the breast bone (the internal mammary nodes), which have either been seen on a scan or felt by the doctor.
 There is no evidence of cancer in lymph nodes in the armpit

 - N3a – there are cancer cells in lymph nodes below the collarbone

 - N3b – there are cancer cells in lymph nodes in the armpit and behind the breast bone